-3.2.39.
-The provisions to monitor site related parameters affected by earthquakes and surface faulting, geological and volcanic phenomena, meteorological events, flooding, geotechnical hazards, hazards from biological organisms and human induced hazards (such as aircraft flight activities, chemical explosions and activities at nearby industrial and other facilities) should be described in this section.
-These provisions may be used for the following purposes:

-- To provide the information necessary for operator actions taken in response to external events; - To support the periodic safety review at the site; - To develop models for the dispersion of radionuclides; - To confirm the completeness of the set of site specific hazards taken into account.

-3.2.40.
-This section should contain a description of the on-site meteorological monitoring programme, which can potentially be used for updating meteorological data in the future, for predicting the dispersion of radioactive substances during plant operation, or for early warning against extreme meteorological events.
-The monitoring of demographic and hydrological conditions over the lifetime of the plant should also be described in this section (see SSR-1 [5]).

-3.2.41.
-Long term monitoring programmes should include the collection of data from site specific instrumentation and data from specialized institutions for use in comparisons to detect significant changes from the design basis; for example, those due to the possible effects of climate change.
+- 3.2.39.
+The provisions to monitor site related parameters affected by earthquakes and surface faulting, geological and volcanic phenomena, meteorological events, flooding, geotechnical hazards, hazards from biological organisms and human induced hazards (e.g. aircraft flight activities, chemical explosions, activities at nearby industrial and other facilities) should be described in this section.
+These provisions may be used for the following purposes: - (a) To provide the information necessary for operator actions taken in response to external events: - (b) To support the periodic safety review at the site; - (c) To develop models for the dispersion of radionuclides; - (d) To confirm the completeness of the set of site specific hazards taken into account. - 3.2.40.
+This section should contain a description of the on-site meteorological monitoring programme, which can potentially be used for updating meteorological data in the future, for predicting the dispersion of radioactive substances during plant operation, or for providing early warning against extreme meteorological events.
+The monitoring of demographic and hydrological conditions over the lifetime of the plant should also be described in this section (see SSR-1 [5]). - 3.2.41.
+Long term monitoring programmes should include the collection of data from site specific instrumentation and data from specialized institutions for use in comparisons to detect significant changes from the design basis, for example changes due to the possible effects of climate change.

-CHAPTER 3: SAFETY OBJECTIVES AND DESIGN RULES OF STRUCTURES, SYSTEMS AND COMPONENTS
+CHAPTER 3: SAFETY OBJECTIVES AND DESIGN RULES FOR STRUCTURES, SYSTEMS AND COMPONENTS

 3.3.1.
-Chapter 3 should outline the general design concepts, requirements, codes and standards, applicable for different kinds of structure, systems or component and the approach adopted to meet the safety objectives.
-The compliance of the actual design with all these elements should be demonstrated in more detail in other chapters of the safety analysis report, in particular in those devoted to a description of different structures, systems and components.
+Chapter 3 of the safety analysis report should outline the general design concepts, requirements, codes and standards applicable for different kinds of SSC and the approach adopted to meet the safety objectives.
+The compliance of the actual design with all these elements should be demonstrated in more detail in other chapters of the safety analysis report, in particular in those devoted to a description of different SSCs.

-General safety design basis aspects
+General safety design basis